 The Cross-Platform Interoperability Workgroup meets the 2nd Tuesday of every month at 3:00 pm ET / 12:00 pm PT. | JOIN A RESO WORKGROUP!

 Cross-Platform Interoperability Workgroup Chair – Chris Haran, Chief Technology Officer, MRED

-As Chief Technology Officer for MRED, Chris Haran is responsible for driving the strategic vision of a leading MLS organization through technology, and bringing together people, ideas and resources to be innovators.
+As CTO for MRED, Chris Haran is responsible for driving the strategic vision through technology, and bringing together people, ideas and resources to be innovators.

-Prior to taking on the CTO role, Haran worked his way up through various levels of the marketing and operations departments on the real estate brokerage side of the industry.
-In supporting agents in their quest to adopt new technologies, Haran learned how to break down disruptive concepts into why they mattered to future business and helped to overcome the fear of the new.
+Prior to joining the MLS world, Haran worked his way up through various levels of the marketing and operations departments at a leading residential brokerage.
+In supporting agents in their quest to adopt new technologies, Haran broke down disruptive concepts into why they matter to future business and helped overcome the fear of the new.

 Haran finds the out of office message to be the most effective way to display personality online, by showing that you have a life offline.
 Try and catch him not in the office someday!

 Cross-Platform Interoperability Workgroup Vice-Chair – Catharine MacIntosh, Founder/CEO, Real Estate Dot Love Inc.

 Catharine MacIntosh is the Chief Executive Officer of Real Estate Dot Love®, a company with a mission to empower agents through client love.
 To make a better product and contribute to the real estate industry, MacIntosh became a licensed broker and began volunteering her time in Organized Real Estate.

 Over the years she’s served on the MLS and Condo Committees at the Toronto Regional Real Estate Board (TRREB), is a member of the Council of Multiple Listing Services (CMLS) and enjoys participating in a number of RESO workgroups.